 Finally, one study concluded that communes with greater capacity to allocate and manage land tend to have fewer conflicts.
 This is highly encouraging in terms of the prospects for mitigating conflict, or avoiding it altogether, in an environment where demographic pressure and internal migration is increasing.
 (Skidmore et al. 2016)

 KEY LAND ISSUES AND GOVERNMENT INTERVENTIONS

-France, the World Bank, and the International Monetary Fund (IMF) are assisting in major infrastructure investments.
+France, the World Bank, and the International Monetary Fund (IMF) are contributing to major infrastructure investments.
 Several other countries provide bilateral support.
-The World Bank has supported projects to strengthen government agricultural institutions and agricultural infrastructure, build farmer capacity, improve farm production, and reform the cotton sector.
+Through various projects, the World Bank is strengthening government agricultural institutions and infrastructure, building farmer capacity, improving productivity and strengthening resilience of rural households, reforming the cotton sector, and promoting natural resources management in the context of climate change.
 The World Bank has also allocated funding for agricultural research.
-The Rural Community Development Project specifically targets agriculture, fishing, forestry, water, sanitation and flood protection (USAID 2005; USAID 2002; World Bank 2007).
+The Rural Community Development Project was implemented between 2005 and 2014, and focused on agriculture, fishing, forestry, water, flood protection, and sanitation.
+(World Bank 2019b)